 - Will my asbestos litigation case be part of a class action?

-When you first come to the Simmons Law Firm, one of our mesothelioma lawyers will sit down with you to discuss your potential case.
-If you are a good candidate for a mesothelioma lawsuit, our lawyers will file all necessary paperwork against the defendant and start the discovery period.
+When you first come to Simmons Hanly Conroy, one of our mesothelioma lawyers will sit down with you to discuss your potential case.
+If you are a good candidate, our lawyers will file all necessary paperwork against the defendant and start the discovery period.
 During this time, both you and the defendant will be questioned as lawyers prepare for trial.
 Many times, a settlement is reached either at the end of the discovery period or during the early phases of the trial.
 If a case goes through the entire trial process, it will receive a jury verdict that could be appealed by the defendant.

-Even if you can prove you have been exposed to asbestos, you must have an asbestos-related disease to file asbestos lawsuits.
+Even if you can prove you have been exposed to asbestos, you must be diagnosed with an asbestos-related disease to file a mesothelioma lawsuit.
 If you have been exposed to asbestos, schedule regular checkups to let a doctor monitor you for symptoms of asbestos diseases, since these diseases are much more treatable when caught early.

 3. How much will it cost for you to investigate my claim?